CodeMC/Documentation/docs/services/ci/setups/gradle-job.md

 ## Final Steps

-1. Press the **Save** Button to save your changes and be redirected to your Project's Job page.
+1. Press the **Save** Button to save your changes, which will redirect you to your Project's Job page.
 2. To start a new Build, press the **Build Now** button.
 3. CodeMC will now queue a new Build to be made.
     To see the console of your job, press the rotating icon next to the build number in the **Build History** Section.